top of page

 display 1.jpg

-Strangely enough I have found and dug up originals, both training and live of several types of German mines!
+Strangely enough I have found and dug up originals, both training and live, of several types of German mines!
 I have in my collection four different German mines, including three German Teller Mines.
-There are two training types, once that resembles the shape of a Teller, but its nothing more than a glorified bin lid, with a screw thread for dummy zinc fuzes (I found several of these dummy/training Zinc fuzes).
-The second is a huge lump of case concrete with a dummy British made zinc fuze set in the top.
+There are two training types, one that resembles the shape of a Teller, but it's nothing more than a glorified bin lid, with a screw thread for dummy zinc fuses.
+The second training mine is a huge lump of case concrete with a dummy British-made zinc fuse set in the top.
 Damn heavy!
-The third Teller Mine was only purchased recently, an original version that still retains lots of the original paint and markings 'T42' that is perfect for this new life of a display/training aid.
+The third Teller Mine is an original version that still retains lots of the original paint and markings - 'T42' that is perfect for its new life as a display/training aid.

 SAM_0147.JPG